Important Information

 • Market researchers

 These firms may get in touch with you on our behalf to ask you for your opinions and feedback.
 Sometimes these firms will combine what you tell them with data from other sources to study it.
-They will use this to produce market trend reports and advice that help us understand our customers’ point of view, so that we can improve the way we work as a business.
+They’ll use this to help us understand our customers’ point of view, so we can improve the way we work as a business.

-• Medical professionals (For some insurance products, we may ask your GP or other medical practitioner to send us a report.
-We will only do this if we get your consent first).
+• Medical professionals.
+For some insurance products, we may ask your GP or other medical practitioner to send us a report.
+We’ll only do this if we get your consent first

 • Government and law enforcement agencies.